oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 - Represent analysis results for all kinds of artifacts, including source code and object code.

 Although most static analysis tools analyze files on disk, SARIF can represent results detected in any URI-addressable artifact (for example, the text returned by an HTTP query).
-This specification uses the term “artifact” to refer to any item that a tool might analyze.
-It uses the more restrictive term “file” when referring specifically to a file on disk.
+This specification uses the term "artifact" to refer to any item that a tool might analyze.
+It uses the more restrictive term "file" when referring specifically to a file on disk.

 ## 1.1 IPR Policy <a id='ipr-policy'></a>